varugheseben/edurek-data_science/DataScience/Numpy/Introduction.md

                   [ 8  7  6  5]
                   [ 4  3  2  1]]

-  --> Arithmetic in Numpy
+  ## Arithmetic in Numpy
       There are different ways arithmetic operations can be performed using Numpy

-      a) Scalar arithmetic
+      - Scalar arithmetic

            Example
                import numpy as np
 			   array = np.array([1, 2, 3, 4])